-- To send you publications, news and/or information about our people, services or events;
+- To send you publications, news and/or information about our people, products and services or events;

 - To provide services to you or the organisation you work for;

-- For disclosure to third party advisors working for us or you on the same matter;
+- For disclosure to third parties working for us or you on the same matter;

 - To send you regular updates on issues we think will be of interest to you or matters which we are working on for or with you or your organisation;